theman-oj10/CareerSync/docs/UserGuide.md

 <div class="page-break"></div>

 <div markdown="span" class="alert alert-danger">
-⚠️ **Common errors:** <br>
-1. Don't forget that you need to include both the internship index and the task index!
+⚠️ **Common error:** Don't forget that you need to include both the internship index and the task index!
 </div>

 [Go to Field Summary](#field-summary) | [Go to Command Summary](#command-summary) | [Go to Table of Contents](#table-of-contents)